 After kicking off on Friday, January 29, and keeping the fun going on Saturday, February 6, Melburnians can enjoy the last evening in the series on Wednesday, February 10.
 The first night, The Faun and The Firebird, will feature works by Debussy, Stravinsky and Australian composer Ross Edwards.
 On the second evening, Mambo!
 Dancing across the centuries will see showcase the efforts of Rameau, de Falla, Bernstein, and contemporary Australian composers Joe Chindamo and Paul Stanhope.
 And, finally, there's Spanish Harlem, which will include Duke Ellington tunes, Ravel's Piano Concerto in G Major and a world premiere by Australian jazz composer Vanessa Perica.

 Of course, since the free concert series was last held in 2020, much has changed in the world.
-Conditions of entry, as dictated by government regulations, are still set to be announced — but, obviously, this will be a socially distanced affair — with tables of two or four available, and lawn deck spots for groups of six as well.
+So, this will be a socially distanced affair — with tables of two or four available, and lawn deck spots for groups of six as well.

 All three performances begin at 7.30pm; however, gates usually open earlier, with times still to be confirmed.

 Tickets for The Faun and The Firebird on Friday, January 29 will be available from 12pm on Friday, January 8.
 Tickets for the other two shows will be available on Friday, January 15.